-Optional data: Additional data, such as exposed culmen and tail length, may also be taken but are not required, although they sometimes are useful in verifying the primary data.
+Optional data: Additional data, such as exposed culmen, tail length and/or tarsus lengthy, may also be taken but are not required, although they sometimes are useful in verifying the primary data.
+If taking these measurements, please insure you know the correct procedure to take them as described in Pyle (2022)

-Codes, scales, and forms: All data should be taken according to the standardized guidelines and utilizing the standardized codes described in these instructions and should be recorded on copies of the standardized 8 1⁄2" by 14" MAPS banding-data sheets (Figs. 7 and 8) included in your spring MAPS package.
+Codes, scales, and forms: All data should be taken according to the standardized guidelines and utilizing the standardized codes described in these instructions and should be recorded on copies of the standardized 8 $\frac{1}{2}$ " by 14" MAPS banding-data sheets (Figs. 7 and 8).